 Avoiding Bugs Is Your Best Defense

-As bug bites are caused by bugs it is a good idea to take measures to keep insects and spiders out of your environment such as –
+As bug bites are caused by bugs, take measures to keep insects and spiders out of your environment such as –

 - Making sure your windows have window screens

 - Removing standing pools of water where mosquitoes may breed